bitcointranscripts/bitcointranscripts/bitcoinplusplus/sovereignty-edition/building-a-pure-silent-payment-mobile-wallet-challenges-and-hindsight.md

 Because we now have sort of access to this reusable address, we can finally start to think about other things that we can do with, like, a reusable payment code.
 So yeah, one of the pretty obvious ones is BIP353.
 So BIP353 is like this email address-looking format.
-This is already In use, I think, for example, by Phoenix Wallet, this is pretty popular, but it's also possible, especially with something silent payment, it's possible now to also do this on chain.
+This is already in use, I think, for example, by Phoenix Wallet, this is pretty popular, but it's also possible, especially with something like silent payment, it's possible now to also do this on chain.
 So if you use this BIP353 approach, we can kind of basically create a wallet that just can completely drop showing Bitcoin addresses at all.
 We can basically create a user experience that is only built around this sort of email address like user experience.
 So I think that is pretty cool, and there's a bunch of other improvements that you can think of, but obviously that is for another time.